 Utilizing OMRF technology, this clinical-stage biopharmaceutical company has created an experimental drug to enhance the efficacy of hematopoietic stem cell transplants derived from cord blood.

-This Israeli company is building on OMRF technology to establish therapeutics for neurodegenerative disorders like Alzheimer’s and Batten disease.
-Xonovo is a portfolio company in the biotech accelerator FutuRx, which is backed by venture arms of Johnson & Johnson, Takeda and OrbiMed.
+This Israeli company was building on OMRF technology to establish therapeutics for neurodegenerative disorders like Alzheimer’s and Batten disease.
+Xonovo was a portfolio company in the biotech accelerator FutuRx, which was backed by venture arms of Johnson & Johnson, Takeda and OrbiMed.